Covert channel: Data hiding in LAN environment by covert channels

 The scenario transmits covert information through a "when-is-sent" strategy therefore termed as timing covert channel.
 The time to transmit a block of data is calculated as function of software processing time, network speed, network block sizes and protocol overhead.
 Assuming block of various sizes are transmitted on the LAN, software overhead is computed on average and novel time evaluation is used to estimate the bandwidth (capacity) of covert channels are also presented.
-The work paves the way for future research.

 Data hiding in TCP/IP Protocol suite by covert channels

 Focusing on the IP and TCP headers of TCP/IP Protocol suite, an article published by Craig Rowland devises proper encoding and decoding techniques by utilizing the IP identification field, the TCP initial sequence number and acknowledge sequence number fields.
 These techniques are implemented in a simple utility written for Linux systems running version 2.0 kernels.

 Rowland provides a proof of concept as well as practical encoding and decoding techniques for exploitation of covert channels using the TCP/IP protocol suite.
 These techniques are analyzed considering security mechanisms like firewall network address translation.

 However, the non-detectability of these covert communication techniques is questionable.
 For instance, a case where sequence number field of TCP header is manipulated, the encoding scheme is adopted such that every time the same alphabet is covertly communicated, it is encoded with the same sequence number.

 Moreover, the usages of sequence number field as well as the acknowledgment field cannot be made specific to the ASCII coding of English language alphabet as proposed, since both fields take into account the receipt of data bytes pertaining to specific network packet(s).

 After Rowland, several authors in academia published more work on covert channels in the TCP/IP protocol suite, including a plethora of countermeasures ranging from statistical approaches to machine learning.
 The research on network covert channels overlaps with the domain of network steganography, which emerged later.